easystats/insight/paper/paper.md

 #> [1] "My parameters are (Intercept), Petal.Width, s(Petal.Length), thank you for your attention!"
 ```

+## Examples of Use Cases in R packages

 *insight* is already used by different packages to solve problems that typically occur when the users' inputs are different model objects of varying complexity.